keva-dev/reactif/docs/src/guide/introduction.md

 # Introduction

+We don’t believe in the one interface fits all ecosystems in JavaScript.
+You could paint everything with the same paintbrush, but you would probably get better results with a variation or sometimes you just need a tiny scraper.

 Reactif (comes from French `réactif`) offers the right balance between the runtime size and development utilities for solving small but daily puzzles.

 Its API is inspired by Vue.js but it contains just the bare minimum to build a modern frontend project.
 Not really reinventing the wheel, but rather taking the good parts of what’s there and making the simplest tool possible.